What Does it Take to Be a Natural Sciences Manager?

 - Develop client relationships and communicate with clients to explain proposals, present research findings, establish specifications, or discuss project status.

-What a Natural Sciences Manager Should Know
+Skills Needed to be a Natural Sciences Manager

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.